Germany sees Ukraine truce efforts as deadlocked, while China says the talks are encouraging

 “We consider the models and solutions proposed by the Americans quite seriously, but we can’t just accept all of them as they are,” Russia’s Deputy Foreign Minister Sergei Ryabkov said.

-Russia is holding out on a deal to ease shipping in the Black Sea in order to “stall efforts toward a general ceasefire and extract additional concessions from the West,” according to an assessment late Monday by the Institute for the Study of War, a Washington-based think tank.
+Moscow is holding out on a deal to ease shipping in the Black Sea in order to “stall efforts toward a general ceasefire and extract additional concessions from the West,” according to an assessment Monday by the Institute for the Washington-based Study of War think tank.

-Zelenskyy was blunt in his analysis of developments in an address late Sunday.
-“Moscow blatantly makes a mockery of our partners’ efforts to advance a peace agenda,” he said.
+Trump has signaled that he could consider new oil sanctions on Russia — a development Ukraine would view favorably.

+“I believe we have reached the point where stronger sanctions are needed, because I believe the Russians are breaking the promises they made to America,” Zelenskyy said during a joint press conference with Baerbock in Kyiv on Tuesday.

 Putin previously has ruled out a temporary break in hostilities, saying that it would only benefit Ukraine and its Western allies by letting them replenish their arsenals.
 He has insisted that Moscow wants a comprehensive agreement that would ensure a lasting settlement.